OlivierSohn/hamazed/BACKLOG.md

-. there are algorithms for 0-latency reverb, see if we can use them: https://www.w3.org/TR/2013/WD-webaudio-20131010/convolution.html
+. there are algorithms for 0-latency reverb, see if we can use them: https://www.w3.org/TR/2013/WD-webaudio-20131010/convolution.html we could split the first part of the response in smaller chunks (1,2,4,8,...) until we reach the size of the callback buffer (or more, for safety?), so that we have 0 latency.
+We could also replace the first small ffts by a single brute force convolution (measure what's best)

 should we assume all clients have the same reverbs? or should we send the reverb file OTN ? a reverb is not like an instrument, we can't have one reverb per instrument